hxlnt/nobadmemories.com/src/render/posts/blogging-with-hugo-and-azure.html.md

 ## Expanding on the demo

 The demo site is quite barebones to keep it simple and instructive.
 But there are a *lot* of features you can add: tags, blog post listings with excerpts, sorting and filtering, and more.
+When you're ready to graduate from this simple example, check out the [Hugo docs](http://gohugo.io) when you're ready to build the real deal.

 For my personal SSG sites, I move all of my images and video to blob storage on Azure.
 There are a few good reasons to do that, but the best one for me is that it's simply cheaper.

 If you want to see a full website that takes advantage of Hugo, check out the site I built for [FEMICOM Museum](http://www.femicom.org).
 (You'll notice some similarity between it and the demo site because I definitely repurposed all that sweet, sweet CSS.)